nginxinc/nginx-loadbalancer-kubernetes/docs/tcp/tcp-installation-guide.md

 ### This Solution from NGINX provides Enterprise class features which address common challenges with networking, traffic management, and High Availability for On-Premises Kubernetes Clusters.

 1. Provides a `replacement Loadbalancer Service.`  The Loadbalancer Service is a key component provided by most Cloud Providers.
 However, when running a cluster On Premises, the `Loadbalancer Service is not available`.
-This Solution provides a replacement, using an NGINX Server, and a new K8s Controller.
+This Solution provides a replacement, using an NGINX Server, and a new Kubernetes Controller.
 These two components work together to watch the NodePort Service in the cluster, and immediately update the NGINX Loadbalancing Server when changes occur.
 No more static `ExternalIP` needed in your `loadbalancer.yaml` Manifests!
 2. Provides automatic NGINX upstream config updates, application health checks, advanced Loadbalancing algorithms, and enhanced metrics.
 3. Provides an upgrade option to NGINX's powerful HTTP processing - `dynamic, ratio-based Load Balancing for Multiple Clusters.`  This allows for advanced traffic steering, and operation efficiency with no Reloads or downtime.
 See the HTTP Install Guide for additional details on the advanced HTTP Solution, which can provide:
   - MultiCluster Loadbalancing and High Availability
   - Horizontal Cluster scaling
-  - Non-stop seemless K8s Cluster upgrades, migrations, patching
+  - Non-stop seemless Kubernetes Cluster upgrades, migrations, patching
   - HTTP Split clients for `A/B, Blue/Green, and Canary testing` and production traffic
   - Additional security features like App Protect Firewall, JWT auth, Rate Limiting, Service and Bandwidth controls, FIPS, advanced TLS features.